BICENTENNIAL TRIBUTE

 B(barks through grate): Angelina - hurry - the husk of my immortal kernel is shivering!

-B: My blood is chilling and my sides are shaking, Angelina!
+B: Aye, my blood is chilling and my sides are shaking, Angelina!
 I flounced like a carp into the canal - and I am drenched!

 A: I too am drenched with love - but we shall have to wait, mio Byron!

-A(opens window): At last Byron - Papa is gone - dio! your drapery is dripping - I shall fetch fresh towels and flannel pyjamas for you
+A(opens window): At last Byron - Papa is gone - dio! your drapery is dribbling - I shall fetch fresh towels and, er? - ah, flannel pyjamas? - if you would not object to donning the nocturnal attire of our more prosperous farmers

-B: Mio piccolo amica - towels will do (kisses A's fairy hand)
+B: Mio piccolo amica - I imagine towels will do (kisses A's fairy hand)

 A: Take care! - our neighbour, the Countess Vorsperg, has been knocking spy holes through our adjoining walls all week - we must whisper - Mama is asleep